Every time I host a Sashiko workshop in NYC, I hear the word of BORO.

 In our online store, we have 4 kinds of Sashiko thread available for sale.
 Two of them are from Sashi.Co & Keiko Futatsuya (Colored and directed by Keiko / the thread is manufactured by Coron.)
 Two of them are from Coron manufactory (Colored synthetically and manufactured by Coron).

 When Keiko Futatsuya started working on her own Sashiko projects, which were mainly “one-of-a-kind” Sashiko Jackets and bags, she faced to the big challenge of finding the exact color she wanted to use.
 She wanted to adjust the color to the fabric, especially those from the past, the Japanese vintage (antique) fabric.
 We had a good variety of colored Sashiko thread.
-However, she couldn’t compromise for what she wanted.
+However, she couldn’t compromise on what she wanted.

 This is her journey of natural dye thread started.